aziaziazi/Pantin64/README.md

 ## Testing
 1. Connect your laptop and phone on the same network
 2. Start your emulator and ROM
-3. Go on settings and setup the keys according to the JSON at the end of server.js
+3. Move InputAutoCfg.ini in Mupen directory
 4. Lunch the server : `node server.js`
 5. On your mobile device, go to you server local address on port 3000 : *192.168.1.XX:3000*
 6. You're good!
 Use touch buttons for controls and orient your device left or right for turning!

+versions<0.7 -> use SixtyForce (mac).
+Don't forget to set up the controls on the emulator according to the json.

 ## TODO
 * Install tests